quaggaone/felixdim-format-pandoc/README.md

 this repo contains the pandoc template to make the felixdim Typst template work without extra metadata or superfluous formatting.

+**note:** this repository is intended to be installed via Homebrew on Apple Silicon Macs.

 ## installation

 the shell script is available via homebrew: